 i.
 Follicle cells: During growth and maturation phases the developing oocytes in the ovary of some vertebrates are surrounded by follicle cells.
 Follicle cells establish contact with the oocytes through fine canals called desmosomes.
 The oocytes in turn develop fine finger-like processes called microvilli which interdigitate with those of the follicle cells.

-The various chemicals, macromolecules, including yolk proteins, entering the oocyte pass through the desmosomes and microvilli.
+The various chemicals, macromolecules, including yolk proteins, enter the oocyte pass through the desmosomes and microvilli.
 Thus, the follicle cells help in the growth of the oocyte.

 In mammals, young oocyte and the surrounding follicle cells together constitute a graafian follicle.
 A mature graafian follicle consists of an eccentric cavity in the mass of follicle cells called antrum.
 The antrum is filled with a fluid called liquor folliculi.
 The cavity is surrounded by three layers inner membrane granulose, a middle theca interna and an outer theca externa.
 The oocyte which lies eccentrically in the follicle, is surrounded by some granulose cells called cumulus oophoricus.
 A homogeneous membrane which occurs between the oocyte and the follicle cells is zonapellucida.